openstack/ceilometer/doc/source/architecture.rst

 .. index::
    double: notifications; architecture

-The heart of the system is the collector, which monitors the message bus for data being provided by the pollsters via the agent as well as notification messages from other OpenStack components such as nova, glance, neutron, and swift.
+The heart of the system are the notification daemon (agent-notification) and the collector, which monitor the message bus for data being provided by the pollsters via the agent as well as notification messages from other OpenStack components such as nova, glance, neutron, and swift.

-The collector loads one or more *listener* plugins, using the namespace ``ceilometer.collector``.
+The notification daemon loads one or more *listener* plugins, using the namespace ``ceilometer.notification``.
 Each plugin can listen to any topics, but by default it will listen to ``notifications.info``.

 The plugin provides a method to list the event types it wants and a callback for processing incoming messages.
-The registered name of the callback is used to enable or disable it using the global configuration option of the collector daemon.
+The registered name of the callback is used to enable or disable it using the pipeline of the notification daemon.
 The incoming messages are filtered based on their event type value before being passed to the callback so the plugin only receives events it has expressed an interest in seeing.
 For example, a callback asking for ``compute.instance.create.end`` events under ``ceilometer.collector.compute`` would be invoked for those notification events on the ``nova`` exchange using the ``notifications.info`` topic.

-The listener plugin returns an iterable with zero or more Counter instances based on the data in the incoming message.
-The collector framework code converts the Counter instances to metering messages and publishes them on the metering message bus.
-Although ceilomter includes a default storage solution to work with the API service, by republishing on the metering message bus we can support installations that want to handle their own data storage.
+The listener plugin returns an iterable with zero or more Sample instances based on the data in the incoming message.
+The collector framework code converts the Sample instances to metering messages and publishes them on the metering message bus.
+Although Ceilometer includes a default storage solution to work with the API service, by republishing on the metering message bus we can support installations that want to handle their own data storage.

+The Ceilometer collector daemon then receives this Sample on the bus and stores them into a database.

 Handling Metering Messages
 --------------------------